 Neither party will be liable for any failure to perform any obligation hereunder, or from any delay in the performance thereof, due to causes beyond its control, including industrial disputes of whatever nature, acts of God, public enemy, acts of government, failure of telecommunications, fire or other casualty.

-Under no circumstances will either party be liable for any indirect, incidental, special or consequential damages with respect to the subject matter hereof, including without limitation, lost profits, regardless of whether such damages could have been foreseen or prevented by either party.
+Notwithstanding any other provisions of this Agreement to the contrary, under no circumstances will either party be liable for any indirect, incidental, special or consequential damages with respect to the subject matter hereof, including without limitation, lost profits, regardless of whether such damages could have been foreseen or prevented by either party.

 Except for Section 13, in no event will the aggregate liability of either party to the other party or to any third party for damages, direct or otherwise, arising out of or in connection with this Agreement exceed the total value of the Fees payable by Reuters during the Term regardless of the cause or form of action.